dargueta/libmetaldata/README.rst

 * Library goes in ``PREFIX/lib``
 * PKG-CONFIG file goes in ``PREFIX/lib/pkgconfig``

-This is also followed on Cygwin  for the sake of simplicity.
+This pattern is also followed on Cygwin for the sake of simplicity.

 Developing
 ----------